dp165python/contracts_service/README.md

 - tests
 - from flask_sqlalchemy to sqlalchemy
 - docker
-- blueprints into api module
 - remove AddUpdateDelete
 - create controllers
 - manage module into first level
 - runtime config
-- urls from resources module to api module
 - adding new rule by contract ID

 ## done